 Yes, if your current primary care provider works with one of the health plans in your county.
 To find out which health plans your doctor works with, go to Find a provider.

 If you have Medicaid

 If Medicaid is your only health coverage, you will need to choose a provider in your CCC Plus health plan network.
 If you want the provider you have now to join the network, talk to your provider and your health plan Care Coordinator.

 If you have Medicare

 Your Medicare provider does not have to be in the CCC Plus health plan network.
 They do not need approval for Medicare covered services.
 Check with your Medicare provider to see if they are willing to accept payment from the CCC Plus health plan for the Medicaid covered portion of your copays and deductibles.
 Take all of your CCC Plus Medicaid and Medicare and other insurance cards to your health care appointments.

 If you have other insurance

 What if my current provider does not join my CCC Plus health plan?

 You can keep seeing your current providers for the continuity of care period.
-Before April 1, 2018, that period is up to 90 days from your CCC Plus coverage start date.
-From April 1, 2018 on, the continuity of care period is up to 30 days from when your CCC Plus coverage began.
+The continuity of care period is up to 30 days from when your CCC Plus coverage began.
 Check with your provider to see if they are willing to accept payment from the CCC Plus health plan.
 For help finding a participating provider, call your health plan Care Coordinator.

 Will I have transportation services in CCC Plus?